Day Worker Center

 How can I support the DWCMV?

 Hiring, volunteering, or donating.
 Bring a single job to the Center in the next 30 days or recommend the Center personally to a friend or colleague.
 You can like us on Facebook.
 You can also connect us with your Neighborhood Group or Homeowners Association and send email testimonial to the association listserv.
 After using our services, you can follow-up with a Yelp review, or join our Speakers Bureau to get the word out about the DWCMV.

 There are also many volunteer opportunities including English instruction, translation, event planning, publicity and marketing and job development.
 Check out the complete list.

 Am I liable if a worker is injured while working at my residence?

 California law requires a homeowner's insurance policy to provide worker's compensation coverage for injuries incurred by a "residential employee" injured during their course of employment by the homeowner.
 A "residential employee" is someone who has earned more than $100 during the preceding 90 days.
-Most homeowner's policies also include coverage for personal liability and medical payments to others as a result of injury while on your property; however, you should contact the provider of your homeowner's insurance policy for more information.
+Most homeowner's insurance policies also include coverage for personal liability and medical payments to others as a result of injury while on your property; however, you may prefer to contact the provider of your homeowner's insurance policy for more information.
 Finally, as in all situations when you invite a guest onto your property, make certain that the environment is safe and you are not consciously putting someone into a dangerous position.

 Could I get in any trouble for using a worker who does not have proper documentation?

 Since we are not an employment agency, we do not check documentation for either workers or employers nor perform background checks.
 We consider information about employers and workers private, and our policy is to never share such information.

 Do I need to report the wages I pay for tax purposes?